 - Mushrooms can rejuvenate water streams.

-For more exotic mushrooms try shiitake or pink oyster mushrooms with their distinct flavor and smell of the sea.
-King oyster mushrooms can be recognised by their tiny heads and fat stalks.
+- For more exotic mushrooms try shiitake or pink oyster mushrooms with their distinct flavor and smell of the sea.
+King oyster mushrooms can be recognized by their tiny heads and fat stalks.
 Weighing about 400 grams and the size of a medium banana, they can be sliced and fried in strips for a delicious buttery meal.
 Nutrient-dense and savory, mushrooms will complement nearly all of your favorite meals.

 Follow these tips to be sure mushrooms taste as good as they should

 - Buy mushrooms that are firm with a fresh, smooth appearance.

 - Surfaces should be dry (but not dried out) with a plump appearance.